PsychoShock/fivem-docs/content/docs/developers/first-resource.md

 The server-side files, stored in the `server` folder, manage critical operations and data storage inaccessible to players, ensuring integrity and preventing exploitation through robust validation and processing mechanisms.

-In this file, we will start by using [RegisterCommand](https://docs.fivem.net/natives/?_0x5FA79B0F) natives.
+In this file, we will start by using [RegisterCommand](https://docs.fivem.net/natives/?_0x5FA79B0F) native.
 You can learn more about natives [here](/#natives).
 You can copy the following:
 ```lua
 -- Registering a command called 'selfnotif'
 RegisterCommand('selfnotif', function(source)